Memorial Day Masses and Services

 Yarmouth

-A Mass will be celebrated on Monday, May 29, at 9 a.m. at Holy Cross Cemetery.
-In the event of inclement weather, the Mass will be held at Sacred Heart Church, 326 Main Street in Yarmouth.
+Holy Cross Cemetery, 75 Smith Street - The Parish of the Holy Eucharist will celebrate a Memorial Day Mass at 9 a.m. at Holy Cross Cemetery.
+In the event of rain, the Mass will be celebrated at Sacred Heart Church, 326 Main Street in Yarmouth.